Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications (in reverse order):

+24.02.14  Problem with conflict page: show "current page content" in wysiwyg editor.
+NOTE!
+Do not use refresh button of browser, it corrupts contents of wysiwyg editor page.

 21.02.14  Problem with conflict page: section of "current contents of page" was using wysiwyg editor but text inside it was in wikitext mode => forced editor in wikitext mode (WikiEditor) in case of conflict (=two authors editing same page at same time, the one saving page as latest will get indication of conflict)

 17.02.14  Fixed Tag -dialog (special.js) to support <source lang="xxx">. .<source> definition as "fck_mw_source" element (requires extension SyntaxHighlight_GeSHi).
 Errors found with IE11 native mode in wysiwyg editor: all dialogs work but they had focus problems with their respective elements on page, to fix this forced compatibility mode IE=9 with wysiwyg editing mode only.
 (WYSIWYG/CKeditor.body.php vs. includes/OutputPage.php)